anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

  - Higher development costs due to the need to develop virtualised/containerised network applications on multiple custom platforms for each operator.
  - Increased complexities due to the need to maintain multiple versions of applications to support each custom environment.
  - Lack of testing and validation commonalities, leading to inefficiencies and increased time to market.
-While the operators will still do internal testing, but using an industry driven verification program based on a common cloud infrastructure would provide a head start.
+While the operators will still perform internal testing, the application developers utilising an industry standard verification program on a common cloud infrastructure would lead to efficiencies and faster time to market.
  - Slower adoption of cloud-native applications and architectures.
 A common telco cloud may provide an easier path to methodologies that will drive faster cloud-native development.
 - Increased operational overhead due to the need for operators to integrate diverse and sometime conflicting cloud platform requirements.